materialsproject/fireworks/docs/index.rst

 * FireWorks does not automatically optimize the distribution of computing tasks over worker nodes (e.g., to minimize data movement or to match jobs to appropriate hardware); you must define such optimizations yourself.

-* FireWorks has only been tested on Linux and Macintosh machines.
+* FireWorks has only been tested on Linux and Macintosh machines (and not Windows).

 If you encounter any problems while using FireWorks, please let us know (see :ref:`contributing-label`).